 Do you have to squint to see objects far away?
 Or hold items at arm’s length in order to read small print?
 Medical professionals report that orthokeratology technology may help improve these vision problems.

+Rashes — we’ve all had them.
+They are annoying, painful and itchy.
 Sometimes rashes occur with an illness, infection, insect bite, a drug reaction to a drug, stress, an encounter with a poisonous plant or an allergy to a product, causing hives and swelling of the skin.
-View full article »

-Approximately 39 percent of U.S. households have at least one dog, reports The Humane Society of the United States, with more than 78.2 million dogs owned across the country.
-Many people lavish love and attention on their dogs, and treat them as an honored member of the family.
-And although they spend considerable time with their pet, it’s easy to miss early signs that their four-legged friend is experiencing vision problems.
-View full article »
+Approximately 39 percent of U.S. households have at least one dog.
+Although many people spend considerable time with their pet, it’s easy to miss early signs that their four-legged friend is experiencing vision problems

 The American Optometric Association recommends that children receive their first eye exam by age 1, the next one at 3 years old and another before starting kindergarten.
 After that, students should have a yearly comprehensive eye exam to evaluate their total vision—not just a screening to check their ability to see.

 Eye floaters can be bothersome, but eye professionals say they are very common and usually are not a cause for concern.